Super-Linear: A Lightweight Pretrained Mixture of Linear Experts for Time Series Forecasting: Super-Linear Mixture-of-Experts

 \paragraph{Linear Experts.} Each expert $F_i$ is a learnable or non-learnable linear model.
-The learnable experts consist of $N_f$ frequency-specific modules and $N_c$ complementary ones, implemented via RLinear—a linear layer combined with instance normalization using $\text{RevIN}_{\text{norm}}$~\cite{toner2024analysis}.
+The learnable experts consist of $N_f$ frequency-specific modules and $N_c$ complementary ones, implemented via RLinear—a linear layer combined with instance normalization using $\text{RevIN}$~\cite{toner2024analysis}.
 This normalization mitigates distribution shifts by reapplying the input’s original scale after transformation.
 The output of each learnable expert is:

-where $W_i \in \mathbb{R}^{T \times H}$ and $b_i \in \mathbb{R}^H$ are trainable, and $\text{rep}(\cdot)$ repeats its input $B$ times.
-Frequency experts are pre-trained for a specific $\hat{\omega}_i$ (App.~\ref{app:freq_experts}), covering diverse periodicities, while complementary experts are trained jointly to capture residual temporal signals.
+where $W_i \in \mathbb{R}^{L \times H}$ and $b_i \in \mathbb{R}^H$ are trainable.
+Frequency experts are pre-trained with data associated with a specific frequency $\hat{\omega}_i$, covering diverse periodicities, while complementary experts are trained jointly to capture residual temporal signals.
+More on the frequencies, and how they were obtained, is given in App.~\ref{app:freq_experts}).
 Two non-learnable experts, the \emph{na\"ive} (last value) and \emph{mean} (input average), serve as robust heuristics in low-frequency or short-sequence regimes.
 Including them improves performance across benchmarks (Tab.~\ref{tab:ablation}).

 \paragraph{Gating Function.} The weights $G_i(X)$ for combining expert outputs are derived through a sparse gating mechanism \citep{shazeer2017outrageously} that dynamically selects the most relevant experts based on the input's spectral properties.
-Specifically, we compute a gating matrix $g(X) \in \mathbb{R}^{B \times N}$, where each entry reflects the affinity between the input and a given expert.
-These entries are computed using the normalized periodogram \citep{shumway2000time,schuster1898investigation} of the zero-mean input.
+Specifically, we compute a gating matrix $g(X) \in \mathbb{R}^{1 \times N}$, where each entry reflects the affinity between the input and a given expert.
+These entries are computed using the normalized periodogram $I(X - \bar{X})$ \citep{shumway2000time,schuster1898investigation} of the centered zero-mean input.
 Formally,

 where $W_g \in \mathbb{R}^{M \times N}$ and $b_g \in \mathbb{R}^N$ are trainable parameters, FFT denotes the Fast Fourier Transform, and $2M$ is the number of spectral bins.
-Since the input is real-valued, the spectrum is symmetric and only the first $M$ coefficients are retained. $I(X - \bar{X})$ is then normalized using the $L_1$ norm.
+Since the input is real-valued, the spectrum is symmetric and only the first $M$ coefficients are retained. $I(X - \bar{X})$ is then normalized using the $l_1$ norm.